CarletonComputerScienceSociety/handbook/docs/organization/initiatives.md

 ---
-title: "Overview"
+title: "Initiatives"
-sidebar_position: 0
+sidebar_position: 3
 ---

-# Overview
+# Initiatives

 The Carleton Computer Science Society (CCSS) does a lot.
 From running events to maintaining helpful resources and offering valuable services to our student community — we're constantly working on initiatives that make student life in the CS department better.